BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/ReadMe.md

 This directory and these files need to be present at the root of each repository, and need to be source-controlled and versioned.
 Having multiple independent copies is prone to errors and misconfigurations.
 Therefore, we have created a repository named `SharedVSCode`, and placed the source-of-truth copies of these files in this git-versioned repository.

-We then create symbolic links from the files in this repository to symblinks that reside in the .vscode directroy under every other repository.
+We then create symbolic links from the files in this repository to syblinks that reside in the .vscode directory under every other repository.

 In every new repository, after runing `git init`, run this command (as an administrator) in the root folder of the repository: